Chalermwat/Privacy-Preserving-Source-Code-Similarity-Detection/README.md

 # Privacy-Preserving-Source-Code-Similarity-Detection
-The idea of this application is to normalize the source code and then use Fuzzy hash (ssdeep) to detect the similarity.
+The idea of this application is to normalize the source code and then use Fuzzy hash(ssdeep) to detect the similarity.

 The application can detect the similarity even if there is a change as follows:
 1. Adding Whitespace
+2. Adding Newline
+3. Adding Indent
-2. Adding Comment
+4. Adding Comment
-3. Adding Multiline comment
+5. Adding Multiline comment
-4. Changing variable name
+6. Changing Variable name
-5. Changing Function name
+7. Changing Function name
-6. Duplicating Import_section
+8. Duplicating Import_section
-7. Rearrage Import_section
+9. Rearrage Import_section

 ## Client:
 ```